Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Methods

-\textbf{Task generation.} To enable meta-learning, we constructed datasets of pseudorandom topology optimization tasks, each defined by a set of boundary conditions and a target volume fraction.
-The tasks were defined on a square design domain discretized by $64 \times 64$ regular elements unless specified otherwise.
-We generated \num{30000} meta-training tasks with point loads and supports using the method proposed in~\cite{sosnovik2017}.
-To increase the diversity, we sampled the target volume fraction uniformly in the range $[0.1, 0.5]$ and applied loads at angles sampled uniformly from $[0, 2\pi]$ radians.
-We constructed three test datasets of \num{1000} tasks each to evaluate different levels of generalization: (i) in-distribution dataset with point loads and supports matching the training distribution, (ii) out-of-distribution dataset with loads and supports uniformly distributed over randomly selected lines based on~\cite{maze2022} for testing the transfer to novel boundary conditions, and (iii) a cross-resolution dataset with point loads and supports on a $256\times256$ discretization.
-We also held out 100 tasks for hyperparameter tuning.
-When generating the datasets, we performed one FE analysis per task to calculate the strain energy field $\mathbf{E_{\text{raw}}}$, and a reference compliance $c_{\text{ref}}$ for the uniform density design at the prescribed volume fraction.
-This analysis enabled us to filter out and discard tasks with ill-defined boundary conditions.
+To enable meta-learning, we constructed datasets of pseudorandom TO tasks, each defined by a set of boundary conditions and a target volume fraction.
+All tasks were defined on a square design domain discretized by a structured grid of $64 \times 64$ elements.
+We generated \num{3000} meta-training tasks with point loads and supports using the method proposed in~\citet{sosnovik2017}.
+Each task was constructed by randomly sampling the numbers and positions of boundary and load conditions.
+The number of support locations and loads per task were sampled from Poisson distributions (mean of $\mu=1$ for supports, $\mu=2$ for loads), with minimum counts enforced to ensure well-posed problems (at least two support locations and one load per task).
+Supports were placed preferentially along the domain edges.
+To enforce a minimum separation between boundary conditions, the sampling probability was modulated based on the distance from existing supports.
+Target volume fractions were sampled uniformly from $[0.1, 0.5]$, and load directions uniformly from $[0, 2\pi]$ radians.

+We constructed three test datasets of \num{1000} tasks each to evaluate different levels of generalization: (i) an in-distribution dataset with point loads and supports matching the training distribution, (ii) an out-of-distribution dataset where a subset of boundary conditions were distributed along randomly generated line segments on the domain boundary, following~\citet{maze2022}, and (iii) a cross-resolution dataset with point loads and supports on a $256\times256$ discretization.
+Further, we generated 100 tasks for hyperparameter selection using the same generation process as for the meta-training data.
+Examples of boundary conditions in in-distribution and out-of-distribution datasets are shown in \cref{fig:bc_examples}.
+When generating the datasets, we performed one finite element analysis per task to calculate the strain energy field $\tilde{\boldsymbol{\Pi}}$ and the reference compliance $c_{\text{ref}}$.
+Conveniently, this enabled us to filter out tasks with rigid-body modes by identifying singular matrix errors in the equilibrium solves.